Updated: Sep 21

 The translation will be delivered to you by email (or by post should you so wish!) on or before the deadline agreed at the quotation stage.

-With the Silver and Gold services, one round of editing is included.
+With the platinum service, one round of edits is included in the price.
 This means that if you have any questions or suggestions, I will be happy to amend the translation within reason.
 Such a request must be submitted within one week of receipt of the translation.
-It’s important that we get it right!
+It’s very important to me that you are happy with the finished product.

 Email me at firstname.lastname@example.org to discuss your translation project today!